 Advice for farmers

 For those with winter storage reservoirs it is recommended that they take advantage of access to water where their licence permits to refill volume as soon as possible.
-If they need some flexibility in their licence conditions, they should speak to the EA as soon as possible.

 The EA has published its drought prospects report on 14 November giving a forward look on available water over the winter.
 It indicates the likelihood of being able to refill reservoirs this winter depending on the percentage of the long-term average volume of rainfall that actually falls this winter.